Thank you for your generosity and participation in Library Giving Day 2022!

 Online donations to Bellingham Public Library are collected through the Whatcom Community Foundation.
 Library Giving Day donations are held in an Unrestricted account to be utilized by the Library immediately.

-Our goal for Library Giving Day 2021 is to elevate and increase access to diverse voices by purchasing additional Anti-Racist reading materials to meet the high demand, and investing in important Digital Storytelling projects to build community through sharing and listening.
+Bellingham Public Library Board of Trustees invites donations to Library Giving Day to allow funding for items or projects that are not currently funded through the City of Bellingham’s budget for the Library.
+In 2021, Library Giving Day raised $15,000 to elevate and increase access to diverse voices by purchasing additional Spanish Language and Anti-Racist reading materials to meet the high demand, as well as invest in important Digital Storytelling projects to build community through sharing and listening.

 Why are these projects important now?

 As we build on the progress of 2021, there remains immense work to be done in our community and throughout our nation toward racial understanding and reconciliation.
 Community Voices Book Kits will help children and families have these important conversations.